Cumulocity-IoT/apama-streaming-analytics-docker-samples/image/README.md

 executables within containers e.g. the correlator, IAF, dashboard server, engine_* tools etc.

-The Docker build instruction should be run from the root of your Software AG installation, for example '/opt/cumulocity/'.
+The Docker build instruction should be run from the root of your installation, for example '/opt/cumulocity/'.
 From that directory, Docker can be asked to build the image using instructions from the Dockerfile: